alexr123456/TFA-Bullet-Ballistics/README.md

 # TFA Bullet Ballistics
 **TFA Bullet Ballistics** is a full ballistics system in Garry's Mod for [TFA Base](https://steamcommunity.com/sharedfiles/filedetails/?id=415143062).
-Instead of firing hitscan bullets that require no skill at all, you can instead shoot bullets impacted by gravity, wind, temperature, spin drift, etc. I tried to optimize it as well as I could with my knowledge, all calculations regarding bullets are done serverside.
+Instead of firing hitscan bullets that require no skill at all, you can instead shoot bullets impacted by gravity, etc. I tried to optimize it as well as I could with my knowledge, all calculations regarding bullets are done serverside.
 If you would like a feature you can request it [here](https://github.com/Daxble/TFA-Bullet-Ballistics/issues) or make it yourself and submit it [here](https://github.com/Daxble/TFA-Bullet-Ballistics/pulls).

 # Features